twsouthwick/ServiceRequestIdTracker/README.md

             app.UseDeveloperExceptionPage();
         }

-        app.UseMicroserviceSessionId();
+        app.UseRequestCorrelation();
         app.UseMvc();
     }
 }
 ```

-Now, to request access to the id, request the interface `IMicroserverSessionIdAccessor` via DI.
+Now, to request access to the id, request the interface `ICorrelationIdAccessor` via DI.
 Logs requested via `ILogger<>` will also contain the service request id as scoped information.